FISO OCR WORLD CHAMPIONSHIPS

 Qualification to represent each country is through the national federations.
 Championships such as the OCR European Championships, OCR Asia-Pacific Championships, national championships and races specified by each country’s national federation may be qualifiers.
 Details on World Championship Qualification are available here.

-National Teams are limited to five (5) athletes per competitive category (elite and age group).
+National Teams are limited to five (5) athletes per competitive category, including elite women and men.
 Additional athletes may compete in the open category.
-Details on qualification for each Country is available here.
+Details on qualification for each Country are available here.
+National teams for or the 100m are limited to one (1) each gender for youth and junior, three (3) each gender for elite (10 years+), one (1) each gender masters (40+), one (1) each gender adaptive.

 Events & Formats